enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Other improvements
 ------------------

-  * Improved detail panel menu and nativation in Content Studio
+  * Improved detail panel menu and navigation in Content Studio
   * Page Template info displayed in the Details panel
   * Added parameters to Shortcut content type
   * AttachmentUploader - Show placeholder text when no file is selected